petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

    and of course the research article itself.
    The project is the single source of truth.
-2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its pipeline.
+2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its _pipeline_.

 If a project can follow the two rules above without using Calkit, that's great.